 Additional settlements or judgments against us on our existing litigation could affect our liquidity.
+Please refer to Note J of our consolidated financial statements included elsewhere in this prospectus.

 Sales of Equity Securities.
 On May 31, 2001, we completed an offering of 3,680,000 shares of our common stock at an offering price of \$42.50 per share.
 In this offering, 1,150,000 shares were offered by us and 2,530,000 shares were offered by some of our stockholders.
-Net proceeds to us were approximately \$45.7 million.
+Net proceeds to us were approximately \$45.6 million.